kodell-64/perl/README.md

 ### About Me

-I have been writing fullstack web-apps, control systems, test frameworks, monitoring solutions, log analyzers and parsets and many other software solutions  in Perl for over twenty years now.
+I have been writing full stack web-apps, control systems, test frameworks, monitoring solutions, log analyzers and parsers and many other software solutions in Perl for over twenty years now.

-I hold certification in Perl from *Batky-Howell* Training Solutions (batky-howell.com)
+I hold certifications in Perl from *Batky-Howell* Training Solutions (batky-howell.com)

 Below is a small example of some of the projects I have written in Perl.